tangrams/tangram-docs/pages/Filters-Overview.md

         style: ...
 ```

-Now all styles in the "roads" layer will apply only to data matching the filter.
+Now all styles in the styling layer called "roads" will apply only to features in the data layer called "roads".

 ## Feature filters